MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/STKProjectcostwithtemrequirements.md

 1. On the **General** tab, set the **Create Item requirements** option to **Yes**.
 1. Set the **Item consumption** option to **Yes**.

 When a purchase order is created by using the **Item requirements** feature, Microsoft Dynamics 365 Finance generates the project item requirements.
-Each purchase order line has a direct relationship with project item requirements, and both lines are linked to each other.
+Each purchase order line has a direct relationship with project item requirement created for purchase order line, and both lines are linked to each other.
 Any changes to the purchase order have a direct impact on the project item requirements and cause them to be updated.

 For the item requirements, the system shows the unit price for purchase orders as an item cost price after the discount that applies to purchase order lines has been deducted.
 The item requirement cost price doesn't include the miscellaneous charges that are applied on the purchase order line.